 We require a link to an audio clip/recording.
 This is both to demonstrate the artistic ability of your ensemble and also to demonstrate your technical ability (your ability to put an audio file up on the web), which we hope will be used to publicize the work that your orchestra is doing in performing music by women.

 We hope you will make information about the work by women that you perform available on your ensemble’s website (with audio as well), and make it available beyond the performance season.
 This is a great way to generate “buzz” about your creative programming, and your ongoing commitment to recognizing women!

 We reserve the right not to award all the available funds in the current grant cycle.

 We ask orchestras receiving our grants to acknowledge us (including our logo and URL) in their program material and on their website.
 If possible, we would like to review a draft of the program notes on the relevant piece(s) in advance, since we can sometimes offer additional information.
 Also we hope grant recipients will continue to program works by women in the future!
 Ensembles who fail to meet Performance Requirements will be ineligible for future funding.
 We understand that occasionally programming changes must occur.
 If that were to happen, please contact us to inform us of the program change, whether the change is in date of performance or chosen work.

-Please refer to the 2018 WPA Performance Grant Application Application Overview to get started.
-We also offer an Application Worksheet to guide your process as well as personal help for program-related questions or technical questions.
+Please refer to the 2019 WPA Performance Grant Application Application Overview to get started.
+We also offer an Application Worksheet to guide your process, and a FAQ page as well as personal help for program-related questions or technical questions.

 Good luck and thank you for your interest in our mission to more fully represent and perform the entire roster of exciting classical repertoire composed by women.